-The decision to assess computer-based writing at grades 8 and 12 addresses expectations for what students should know and be able to do at those grade levels.
-Because the ability to use word processing software and its tools has become a critical component of the composing process, the 2011 NAEP Writing Framework supports an assessment environment for writing more similar to that used by students and adults who write on computers in postsecondary education, in the workplace, and in their daily lives.
+The decision to assess computer-based writing addresses expectations for what students should know and be able to do at those grade levels.
+Because the ability to use word processing software and its tools has become a critical component of the composing process, the 2017 NAEP Writing Framework supports an assessment environment for writing more similar to that used by students and adults who write on computers in postsecondary education, in the workplace, and in their daily lives.
 The goal of this assessment, then, is to measure writing achievement using word processing software with commonly available tools.

 In the context of NAEP, "tools" refers to the extensions built into word processing software that help writers modify or revise their written documents.
-For the 2011 NAEP Writing Assessment, the following kinds of tools will be considered: prewriting tools (e.g., notepad windows, paper); editing tools (e.g., cut, copy, paste); formatting tools (e.g., line spacing, indenting); spelling tools (e.g., spell check, automatic capitalization); grammar tools (e.g., grammar check); and reference tools (e.g., dictionary, thesaurus).
+For the 2017 NAEP

+Writing Assessment, the following kinds of tools will be considered: prewriting tools (for example, notepad windows, paper); editing tools (for example, cut, copy, paste); formatting tools (for example, line spacing, indenting); spelling tools (for example, spell check, automatic capitalization); grammar tools (for example, grammar check); and reference tools (for example, dictionary, thesaurus).
 The specific tools to be used will be determined at a later time, pending changes in technology.
-Features considered distracting or irrelevant to what is being assessed will not be available to students, nor will the Internet or other online applications (e.g., databases, encyclopedias, etc.).
+Features considered distracting or irrelevant to what is being assessed will not be available to students, nor will the internet or other online applications (for example, databases, encyclopedias, etc.).